 In other words, people have to scroll the page until the place where they would be able to find the information they came for.

 By using the inverted pyramid method, you will be able to cover the topic more progressively.
 Thus, you will capture the attention of your target audience.
 Consequently, people won’t leave the page, and the level of bounce rate will decrease.

 Oddly enough, but people can leave your page because it is hard to read.
 Therefore, write like Hemingway.
 Don’t use complex sentences, some difficult terms, and fancy words.

 Keep the text easy to consume.

 3. Optimize your website for mobile devices

-You are aware of the fact that the majority of visits to the websites are from mobile devices.
-Your website shouldn’t be an exception from this tendency.
+You are aware of the fact that the majority of visits to websites are from mobile devices.
+Your website shouldn’t be an exception to this tendency.
 It means that you must take care of optimizing it in terms of having intuitive navigation, large images, and font size.